 I like how there’s a job for everybody.
 No matter what they like, there’s a job for that.

-Brands looking to recruit Gen Alpha to their teams and win them as audiences in the future need to incorporate their perspectives into decision making now.
+Brands looking to recruit Generation Alpha to their teams and win them as audiences in the future need to incorporate their perspectives into decision making now.
 The biggest mistake brands can make, says Ashley, is not recognizing and embracing what makes Gen Alpha unique.
-“If businesses fail to understand the world’s largest generation of consumers, they will edge towards irrelevancy.”
+“If businesses fail to understand the world’s largest generation of consumers, they will edge toward irrelevancy.”

-The first of Gen Alpha’s generation will already be turning 13 in 2023, spilling onto TikTok and into puberty.
+The first of Gen Alpha’s generation is already turning 13 in 2023, spilling onto TikTok and into puberty.
 They have arrived here wise beyond their years, skeptical but hopeful, and they are surging toward futures built and owned by them.
-Brands with a chance of surviving this transition need to recognize that it’s their world now, invite only.
+Brands with a chance of surviving this transition need to recognize that it’s their world now—invite only.

 UpstartED and World-Changing Kids are two Shopify partner organizations.
 Through partnerships like these, Shopify’s Youth Outreach team aims to reduce barriers for underserved and underrepresented youth to pursue careers in tech and entrepreneurship.

 *Some children’s names have been changed for privacy reasons